serenity-is/docs/entities/fieldflags_enumeration.md

 ## PrimaryKey Flag

 Set this for primary key fields in table.

+> Primary key fields are selected on Key column selection mode in List and Retrieve request handlers.